Okay, back on track after another extended lull.

 I must say, after a year of experiencing some personal stresses and tragedies, it's good to have the gardening bug back again.
 And man, I've got it back in a big way.

-I'm writing for Dave's Garden on a regular basis, have adopted a second plot in our local community garden and have been planting in, and starting seeds for, my own garden at a crazy pace.
+our local community garden and have been planting in, and starting seeds for, my own garden at a crazy pace.

 That last venture hasn't been so successful, unfortunately.
 While Mother Nature treated us to an unusually mild winter this year in North Central Texas (I don't think we ever got below 25°, which is uncommon), I did manage to misfire on the timing of planting some broccoli, cauliflower and cabbage sprouts.